Review: California Grill at Disney World

 With all that said, I have to recommend returning for the evening fireworks at Disney’s California Grill.
 Or schedule a late meal so the fireworks can be part of your dining experience.
-(Update – Remember that fireworks might not be available.
-Make sure to confirm this before your visit.)

 You can also watch the fireworks from your table if the timing falls during your meal.
 The entire experience makes you feel special.
 It’s like you are a part of something distinct and rare.

-Happily Ever After Fireworks spectacular is exquisite in its own right, there are so many touching moments, and it can be quite emotional.
+Disney’s evening fireworks spectacular is exquisite in its own right, there are so many touching moments, and it can be quite emotional.
 It can also be very difficult to see from inside the Magic Kingdom front and center due to its popularity.
 Being able to casually sit at your table and take it in is almost a surreal feeling.

 To summarize this California Grill review, I would have to say it’s a must-do reservation.
 Eating here on this evening reminded me of the last time I had an evening reservation and how much my life has changed since then.

-I was also reminded of a time around Christmas (a year prior) that we walked up to the host stand and asked if we could eat in the California Grill Lounge area during fireworks without a reservation.
+I was also reminded of a time around Christmas (a year prior) when we walked up to the host stand and asked if we could eat in the California Grill Lounge area during fireworks without a reservation.
 We were very fortunate that night to find a seat.

 That particular evening included oysters, pizza, and dessert with another indoor fireworks viewing.
 A memory so bittersweet of Jiminy Cricket saying, “Home is where the heart is,” during the special Holiday Wishes fireworks.